benjamincorcoran/sasdocs/docs/source/usage.rst

 ======

 The sasdocs module exists as a series of parsers and abstracted SAS programming language objects.
-These objects aim to be fairly intutitive in their purpose.
+These objects aim to be fairly intuitive in their purpose.

 SASProgram vs SASProject
 ^^^^^^^^^^^^^^^^^^^^^^^^

 In adddition to the parsers there are two objects that exists to represent the usage of SAS software outside of the programming language.
 These are the SASProgram and SASProject objects.
-These two objects are very similar in strucutre and usage.
+These two objects are very similar in structure and usage.

 The SASProgram object represents as single `.sas` file, capturing any code and parsing it into the SASProgam's `contents` attribute.
 The SASProgam also contains meta information about the file it has parsed.